os-climate/os_c_data_commons/docs/setup-initial-environment.md

 ## 4. Set your credentials environment variables

 From the File menu, create a new text file called `credentials.env`.
 You can copy this file from [this link](https://github.com/os-climate/os_c_data_commons/blob/main/docs/credentials.env).
-This example file includes links the JWT token retrieval client for Trino access.
+This example file includes a link to the JWT token retrieval client for Trino access.

-To secure and restrict the access to data based on user profiles, we have defined role-based accessc controls to specific schemas in Trino based on your team assignments.
+To secure and restrict the access to data based on user profiles, we have defined role-based access controls to specific schemas in Trino based on your team assignments.
 Therefore, authentication with the Trino service has been federated with GitHub SSO and on a weekly basis you will need to retrieve a JWT token from this [Token Retrieval Client][3].
 Get the token and cut / paste the token string as your TRINO_PASSWD in the credentials file.

+Care should be taken to never commit the credentials.env file to your repository.
+Our template repos have this file listed in the .gitignore, so that it cannot be committed.
+If any changes are made to the repository structure or .gitignore file, it is important to make sure that this exclusion is still in place.
+If credentials are ever exposed publicly, please contact security@lists.os-climate.org immediately.

 ## 5. Access your repo using Jupyterlab Git Extension